Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Experiments

-\paragraph{Settings of Our Method} To learn our model, we use 10,000 Gibbs sampling iterations where the first 5,000 are burn-in iterations and we collect the samples from the conditional posteriors after that in every 10 iterations.
-Specifically, we store the collections in a tensor $\mY \in \mathbb{R}_+^{N \times N \times \taumax \times H}$ where $H$ is the number of collections ($H=500$ here).
-For each collection $h \in \{1,\dots,H\}$, $Y[i,j,\tau,h] = \frac{s^{\tau,1}_{i,j}}{s^{\tau,0}_{i,j}+ s^{\tau,1}_{i,j}}$ (Eq.~(\ref{eq-sample-g})).
-The Bernoulli posterior mean of the GC graphs can be obtained by averaging $\text{mean}(\mY, \text{dim}=`h')$ or one can aggregate the GC graphs of multiple lags into one by: $\text{mean}(\text{max}(\mY, \text{dim}=`\tau'), \text{dim}=`h')$~\cite{marcinkevivcs2020interpretable}.
+\paragraph{Settings of Our Method} We use 10,000 as the maximum Gibbs sampling iterations where the first 5,000 are burn-in iterations and we then collect the samples from the conditional posteriors of the graphs in every 10 iterations\footnote{As shown in Section~\ref{sec-complexity}, our method converges in much less iterations.}, which are stored in $\mY \in \mathbb{R}_+^{N \times N \times \taumax \times H}$ ($H=500$ is the number of collections).
+The Bernoulli conditional posterior probability of a link between $i$ and $j$ at lag $tau$ in collection $h \in \{1,\dots,H\}$ is computed by Eq.~(\ref{eq-sample-g}) as: $Y[i,j,\tau,h] = \frac{s^{\tau,1}_{i,j}}{s^{\tau,0}_{i,j}+ s^{\tau,1}_{i,j}}$.
+Given the collections, to compare with other methods, we compute the averaged probability of the discovered GC graph by $\text{mean}(\text{max}(\mY, \text{dim}=`\tau'), \text{dim}=`h')$~\cite{marcinkevivcs2020interpretable}.
 As PFGCG has an intrinsic shrinkage mechanism on $K$, we set $K=50$ that is empirically large enough for our experiments.
-The only hyperparameter of ours is $V$, which we vary in $\{1,2,3\}$. \paragraph{Baselines} As ours is a VAR approach for GC, we mainly include baselines that are also based on the VAR framework in our comparison. \textbf{1)} We compare with the widely-used VAR with F-tests for Granger causality and the Benjamini-Hochberg procedure~\cite{benjamini1995controlling} for controlling the false discovery rate (FDR) (at $q=0.05$) denoted as VAR (FBH) and implemented in the statsmodels library~\cite{seaboldeconometric}. \textbf{2)} For Bayesian methods, we compare with two classic approaches based on Eq.~(\ref{eq-bvar}) but with different prior distributions: BVAR with diffuse/noninformative priors on the coefficients (named BVAR(d)), i.e., $(\{\mA^\tau\}_{\tau}^{\taumax}, \Sigma) \propto |\Sigma|^{-\frac{N + 1}{2}}$ in Eq.~(\ref{eq-bvar})~\cite{litterman1986forecasting,miranda2019bayesian}, whose posterior has an analytical form.
-BVAR with conjugate priors on the coefficients (named BVAR(c)): $\psi^\tau_{i,j} \sim \pgamma{1}{1}, A^{\tau}_{i,j} \sim \pnormal{0}{(\psi^\tau_{i,j})^{-1}}$ and for $\Sigma$: $\lambda_i\sim \pgamma{1}{1}, \Sigma=\diag{\lambda_1, \dots, \lambda_N}^{-1}$.
-This is equivalent to an ablation of our model without $\{\mG^\tau\}_{\tau}^{\taumax}$, for which we use Gibbs sampling with the same settings as ours.
+The only hyperparameter that we need to tune is $V$, which we vary in $\{1,2,3\}$. \paragraph{Baselines} As ours is a VAR approach for GC, we mainly include baselines that are also based on the VAR framework in our comparison. \textbf{1)} We compare with the widely-used VAR with F-tests for Granger causality and the Benjamini-Hochberg procedure~\cite{benjamini1995controlling} for controlling the false discovery rate (FDR) (at $q=0.05$) denoted as VAR (FBH) and implemented in the statsmodels library~\cite{seaboldeconometric}. \textbf{2)} For Bayesian methods, we compare with two classic approaches based on Eq.~(\ref{eq-bvar}) but with different prior distributions: BVAR with diffuse/noninformative priors on the coefficients, named BVAR(d), i.e., $(\{\mA^\tau\}_{\tau}^{\taumax}, \Sigma) \propto |\Sigma|^{-\frac{N + 1}{2}}$ in Eq.~(\ref{eq-bvar})~\cite{litterman1986forecasting,miranda2019bayesian}, whose posterior has an analytical form.
+BVAR with conjugate priors on the coefficients, named BVAR(c): $\psi^\tau_{i,j} \sim \pgamma{1}{1}, A^{\tau}_{i,j} \sim \pnormal{0}{(\psi^\tau_{i,j})^{-1}}$ and for $\Sigma$: $\lambda_i\sim \pgamma{1}{1}, \Sigma=\diag{\lambda_1, \dots, \lambda_N}^{-1}$.
+This is equivalent to an ablation of our model without $\{\mG^\tau\}_{\tau}^{\taumax}$, for which we use the Gibbs sampling with the same settings as ours.
 For deep VARs, we compare with a method with component-wise statistical recurrent units (SRU)~\cite{oliva2017statistical} and its improved version (economy SRU, eSRU)~\cite{khanna2019economy} with sample-efficient architectures.
 The important hyperparameters of SRU and eSUR are the strengths ($\mu_1$, $\mu_2$, $\mu_3$) of three regularisation terms.
 We also compare with GVAR~\cite{marcinkevivcs2020interpretable} that uses self-explaining neural networks~\cite{alvarez2018towards} and converts the weights in the neural networks into binary GC graphs with a heuristic stability-based procedure.
-GVAR has achieved state-of-the-art performance.
+GVAR is reported to have state-of-the-art performance.
 GVAR has two important regularisation hyperparameters $\lambda$ and $\gamma$.
 For SRU, eSUR, and GVAR, the original implementations are used.
 For the baselines, we either use their original settings or follow these in~\cite{marcinkevivcs2020interpretable}, shown in Table~\ref{tb-setting} of the appendix.
+For non-VAR methods, the most recent one is PCMCI$^+$~\cite{runge2020discovering}, which does not outperform eSRU in the experiments of~\cite{gong2022rhino}, thus, is not included in our comparison.